 05 of 07

 This family-friendly state park is located along several miles of beach on the north side of the Coquille River.
-Day visitors can enjoy exploring all this beach on foot, horse, or mountain bike.
+Day visitors can enjoy exploring the beach on foot, horse, or mountain bike.
 A boat ramp and picnic area are also available.
-Bullards Beach State Park has an extensive campground with spaces for RV and tent campers, yurts, and a horse camp.
+Bullards Beach State Park has an large campground with spaces for RV and tent campers, yurts, and a horse camp.

 06 of 07